Servir-Mekong/hydra-floods/docs/using-datasets.md

 ## Temporal aggregation

 A common workflow is merging data and make composites for individual dates that data is available.
 A good example of this is the MODIS sensor that is onboard the Terra and Aqua satellite.
-We can create daily composites of the imagery by merging the datasets then looping over each day to mosaic the data. `hydrafloods` has a method [`aggregate_time()`](/datasets/#hydrafloods.datasets.Dataset.aggregate_time) to do the mosiacing sequentially in time.
+We can create daily composites of the imagery by merging the datasets then looping over each day to mosaic the data. `hydrafloods` has a method [`aggregate_time()`](/datasets/#hydrafloods.datasets.Dataset.aggregate_time) to do the mosaicing sequentially in time.
 Here we create a combined MODIS Terra and Aqua dataset.

 ```python
 # define new time range